 It’s important to remember that yoga is great for sciatica and your health in general.
-Many people find that 30 minutes of yoga 3 times a week along with another form of exercise twice a week gives them great results.
+Many people find that 30 minutes of yoga three times a week and another form of exercise twice a week gives them great results.

 Weight Training With Sciatica

-If you’re used to weight training but are unsure of how it will work with sciatica, look no further.
+If you’re used to weight training but unsure how it will work with sciatica, look no further.
 For most people, weight training with sciatica is still entirely possible.
-It’s just a matter of keeping a few things in mind and avoiding those exercises that will cause you pain.
+It’s just a matter of keeping a few things in mind and avoiding those exercises that will cause pain.

-- Your weight training form is vitally important when you have sciatica.
-Practice slow reps with special attention to form.
+Your weight training form is vitally important when you have sciatica.
+Practice slow reps with particular attention to form.
 Your posture is also important.
-Keep a neutral spine and avoid exercises in which you’ll have to round your lower back.
+Keep a neutral spine and avoid exercises that require rounding your lower back.

-- Until your sciatica pain reduces, avoid overhead lifting exercises and straight leg exercises.
+Avoid overhead lifting and straight leg exercises until your sciatica pain reduces.
 Both can cause sciatica pain to flare up.
 You’ll probably want to avoid any intensive ab exercises that require you to do crunches, as well.

-Losing belly fat with sciatica is entirely possible, but it’s not possible overnight.
-In fact, it takes sustained effort to lose belly fat with or without sciatica.
-But if you do suffer from sciatic nerve pain, the effort will be well worth it when sciatica fades away.
+Losing belly fat with sciatica is possible, but it’s not possible overnight.
+It takes sustained effort to lose belly fat with or without sciatica.
+But if you suffer from sciatic nerve pain, the effort will be well worth it when sciatica fades away.
 To lose belly fat with sciatica, you need to concentrate on three things:

-- Eating whole foods, a plant-based diet, and staying away from processed and sugary foods.
+Eat whole foods, a plant-based diet, and avoid processed and sugary foods.

-- Whether it is the weight training mentioned above, yoga, or cardio.
-In fact, a mixture of all three is probably best.
+Whether it is the weight training, yoga, or cardio, a mixture of all three is probably best.
 But really, whatever regimen you can stick with for 150 minutes a week is best.

-- This includes your everyday posture, improving your workstation, sitting less, and limiting the things that exacerbate your back.
+This includes your everyday posture, improving your workstation, sitting less, and limiting things exacerbating your back.

 Chiropractic Care for Weight Loss and Sciatica

 The full-body approach outlined in simple terms above is how chiropractors treat sciatica.
 Chiropractic care can also help relieve sciatica pain quickly with massage, spinal adjustments, and physical therapy modalities.
-This is why chiropractic care is ideal for those who have a hard time making these nutrition, exercise, and lifestyle changes on their own.
-One of the major services often overlooked that chiropractors offer is nutritional and lifestyle tips.
+This is why chiropractic care is ideal for those who have difficulty making these nutrition, exercise, and lifestyle changes independently.
+One of the significant services often overlooked that chiropractors offer is nutritional and lifestyle tips.

-In fact, numerous studies show that chiropractic care promotes weight loss, in addition to helping patients reduce pain, improve posture, and increase well being.
+Numerous studies show that chiropractic care promotes weight loss in addition to helping patients reduce pain, improve posture, and increase well-being.
 And they do this in a safe, non-invasive, drug-free manner.

 Sciatica and Unexplained Weight Loss

-On a final note, there are rare occasions where back pain caused by a serious medical issue is confused with sciatica.
-If you experience unexplained weight loss, meaning you lose 10 or more pounds in 3 months or less, you should seek medical attention right away.
-Sometimes what seems like sciatica may be something else, and unexplained weight loss is a sign that something is wrong.
+Finally, there are rare occasions when back pain caused by a serious medical issue is confused with sciatica.
+If you experience unexplained weight loss, meaning you lose ten or more pounds in 3 months or less, you should immediately seek medical attention.
+Sometimes, what seems like sciatica may be something else, and unexplained weight loss is a sign that something is wrong.
 Sciatica by itself doesn’t generally cause weight loss such as this.